nitrajka/compiler/README.md

 func name(string [a]): string {; return ""}
 ```
 Return clause is optional for functions of type `void`.
 However, if you want to add a return clause for such function, make sure you return `void` - `return void`.

 Calling a function without assigning it to a variable is a valid Compilang call.
 Such call makes sense if the function modifies global variables.

 It is invalid to assign call of a void type function to a variable.
 However, since it is not possible to create a variable of `void` type, the mentioned assignment is not possible to make.

+It is invalid to have 2 functions of the same name.
+It is not possible to call main function.

 #### Body
 Body consists of 2 parts divided by a semicolon: